What is Fraud Triangle?

 - Favorable Employee Policies – There must be favorable employee policies so that employees in need can get finance from the company instead of committing the fraud.

-- Ethical Training – There must be proper ethical training to all employees which teaches them that ethics are most important in life and doing fraud or cheating in any situation is unethical which helps to change the mindset of fraudsters.
+- Ethical Training – There must be proper ethical training to all employees, which teaches them that ethics are most important in life, and doing fraud or cheating in any situation is unethical, which helps to change the mindset of fraudsters.

 Which is an Important Element?

 - The motivation for committing fraud can be varying from financial to non-financial.
-For preventing frauds companies must implement strong internal controls.
+For preventing fraud, companies must implement strong internal controls.
 As an organization with strong internal control experience lower frauds and quickly identify frauds.

-- Strong Fraud deterrence policies also help to prevent fraud as employees have fear of its consequences like the loss to the job and not getting a job anywhere.
+- Strong Fraud deterrence policies also help to prevent fraud as employees have a fear of its consequences like the loss to the job and not getting a job anywhere.

 - In audits, management audit and operational audits to be motivated so that management fraud can be detected.

 - Zero Tolerance – Zero tolerance on errors and mistakes.
-Many employees pity themselves after committing the fraud and for this also organizations shouldn’t be kind and have zero tolerance for this.
+Many employees pity themselves after committing the fraud, and for this also, organizations shouldn’t be kind and have zero tolerance for this.

-- Surprise Visits and Audits – There must be a system of surprise checks and visits by top management and auditors should also do surprise audits to ensure that no frauds are committed by or on the company.
+- Surprise Visits and Audits – There must be a system of surprise checks, and visits by top management and auditors should also do surprise audits to ensure that no frauds are committed by or on the company.

-This has been a guide to the Fraud Triangle.
+This article has been a guide to the Fraud Triangle.
 Here we discuss elements of the fraud triangle, how can it help to identify theft and avoid it along with its importance.
 You may learn more about financing from the following articles –